rusoku/wireshark-rusoku-plugin/README.md

 Wireshark extcap plugin for a RUSOKU CAN bus to USB adapters.
-Suppoerted OS - MACOS Apple silicon arm64
+Supported OS: MACOS Apple silicon arm64